Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 When multiple prime implicants remain after selecting essentials:

 #definition[
-  _Petrick's method_ is a systematic way to find all combinations of prime implicants that cover all remaining minterms, allowing selection of the minimal-cost cover.
+  _Petrick's method_ finds all combinations of prime implicants that cover the remaining minterms, so you can pick the one with the lowest cost.

   + Express "covering all minterms" as a Boolean formula
   + Each minterm needs at least one of its covering PIs